Astor63/TPS-Mods/Gears Improvement/Weapons Improvement/Shotgun Improvement/ReadMe.md

 This Read Me is just here as a quick synopsis, for detailed informations, each Mod has is own Read Me (and even a Changelog), so don't hesitate -whoosh!- to give a look on it.

-## Weapons Upgrade:
+## Shotgun Improvement:

-- ### Shotgun:

- - _*Moonscaper* No Self-Damage:__ Made the grenades not inflicting self-damage to fixes the issue of where the delayed explosion would (repeatedly) put you down.
+- __*Moonscaper* No Self-Damage:__ Made the grenades not inflicting self-damage to fixes the issue of where the delayed explosion would (repeatedly) put you down.

- - _*Wombat* No Self-Damage:__ Now this Torgue shotgun becomes viable for *second wind* as you will not automatically go down again from the self-damage.

 * * * * *